dagostinelli/singularity/README.md

 # The Technological Singularity Resource Page

-A collection of resources about the singularity that get it right.
+A collection of resources about the singularity.

 **Send your pull requests!**

-## Propositions:

-- AGI's are impossible
-- All AI in existence today is Weak AI
-- Godel had a good point
-- Ayn Rand had a lot of good points
-- Computers are mutable memory machines by nature

 ## People